-Our board of directors, in its sole discretion, may amend, suspend (in whole or in part), or terminate our SRP.
+Our board of directors, in its sole discretion, may amend, suspend (in whole or in part), or terminate our SRP, which was in fact suspended during the COVID-19 pandemic from the first quarter of 2020 until August of 2021.
 The SRP will immediately terminate if our shares become listed for trading on a national securities exchange.
 Further, our board reserves the right in its sole discretion to change the repurchase prices or reject any requests for repurchases.
 Any amendments to, or suspension or termination of, the SRP may restrict or eliminate our stockholders' ability to have us repurchase their shares and otherwise prevent our stockholders from liquidating their investment.
 Therefore, our stockholders may not have the opportunity to make a repurchase request prior to a potential termination of the SRP and our stockholders may not be able to sell any of their shares of common stock back to us.
 As a result of these restrictions and circumstances, the ability of our stockholders to sell their shares should they require liquidity is significantly restricted.
 Moreover, under the SRP, any shares accepted for "ordinary repurchases" or "exceptional repurchases" are repurchased at a discount to the then-current estimated per share NAV.
 Therefore, even if our stockholders are able to sell their shares of common stock back to us pursuant to the SRP, they may be forced to do so at a discount to the purchase price such stockholders paid for their shares.